Squat lobster: Aggression and agonistic behavior

 While squat lobsters look like true lobsters, they are more closely related to hermit crabs.
 Instead of carrying shells on their backs, they squeeze their bodies into crevices and leave their claws exposed to defend themselves from predators or other squat lobsters.

 Squat lobsters are generally unaggressive toward each other, but instances can occur in particular scenarios.
-Individuals among dense populations will make decisions about whether to hunt for food or engage in deposit feeding on the basis of minimizing aggressive interactions.
+Individuals in dense populations will decide whether to hunt for food or engage in deposit feeding to minimize aggressive interactions.
 In general, squat lobsters exhibit no lasting dominance hierarchies, nor do they engage in territorialist behavior.
 When aggressive displays do occur, as a result of competition for mates or food, the aggressive behavior is ignored 70% of the time, met with submission 20% of the time, and met with reciprocal aggression 10% of the time.
 A 2001 study examined the effects of serotonergic and octopaminergic systems in Munida quadrispina, and found that injected serotonin elicits aggressive postures and behaviors, including increased likelihood and intensity of aggressive reactions to real or artificial squat lobsters, while injected octopamine reduced instances of aggressive behavior, including increasing the likelihood of escape responses.